Tehreek-e-Jihad Pakistan: Alleged connections with Pakistani Taliban

 Though Tehreek-e-Jihad Pakistan claims to be an independent militant organization, Pakistani security officials allege the group is a cover for Tehreek-e-Taliban Pakistan (known as TTP or Pakistani Taliban), to avoid public condemnation.
 Others allege that TJP is a TTP ploy to continue attacks in Pakistan without fanning of the flames of Pakistani accusations that the Afghan Taliban government is providing safe haven for TTP militants conducting attacks into Pakistan.
 The TTP deny any relationship with TJP, adding instead "most likely they consist of people who either we know or are former affiliates who might have formed a group of their own.
 However we are trying to find out more about them."
 TTP has historically undergone a number of fractures, creating various splinter groups.

-A January 2024 report from the monitoring team of the United Nations Security Council's ISIL & Al-Qaida Sanctions Committee noted the emergence of TJP and explained that it, along with the TTP, operated from within Afghanistan's borders to conduct attacks in Pakistan.
-The report acknowledged that TJP was "reported to be a front for TTP, possibly with support from Al-Qaida, providing plausibility."
-The sanctions monitoring team did not take a position on the validity of such reports.
+A January 2024 report from the monitoring team of the United Nations Security Council's ISIL & Al-Qaeda Sanctions Committee noted the emergence of TJP and explained that it, along with the TTP, operated from within Afghanistan's borders to conduct attacks in Pakistan.
+The report acknowledged that TJP was "reported to be a front for TTP, possibly with support from Al-Qaida, providing plausibility".